yuval-po/token-bucket-rate-limiter/README.md

 ### Decorator

 The decorator approach is useful for when you'd like to enforce limits on class methods.
-Prime examples would be a Controller or Service class.
+A prime example would be a Controller or Service class.

 https://github.com/yuval-po/token-bucket-rate-limiter/blob/68d046cc681ffcdc99381f72fa94257f9fc56069/examples/decorator/decorator.ts#L1-L20